European Solidarity Corps in Germany

 How to apply

-To participate in the ESC, you first have to register in the ESC-Portal on the European Youth Portal (Click on "Join the Corps").
+To participate, you first have to register for the ESC on the European Youth Portal (Click on "Register/Login" next to "I am a young person").
 Here the 'matching' will take place.
 You can contact organisations, who offer placements and they can contact you.
 All these organisations are authorised to run European Solidarity Corps projects.

 Important: The registration doesn’t guarantee a placement in a project.
 Therefore, we recommend actively looking for projects and organisations and apply directly to these.